Rockefeller University Hospital FAQ

 When the University is closed and security staffing is changed, the security department locks certain buildings to enhance the safety of those working in the buildings.
 If you need access and your swipe card doesn’t work, please contact Security or Barbara O’Sullivan.

-Maybe.
-The research participants will be seen either on the 3rd floor OR the A level (outpatient) depending on the number of participants and the type of visits planned.
-The location could change every day.
-This is done to limit the number of nursing staff that needs to be spread out over the two floors.
-We anticipate that the number of participants will be low enough to be accommodated in one unit each day, but if not, we will open both units.
+At times.
+Most days both clinical units will be staffed.
+Other times, the research participants will be seen either on the 3rd floor OR the A level (outpatient) depending on the number of participants and the type of visits planned.
+This will allow proper flow over space and time to limit the risk of spreading infection.
 You can call x8448 ahead of time to find out where the action is, or just check out the other unit if the first one is empty.

 When patients are present, there is a nurse in charge present.
 There is also at least one Senior Director present either remotely or on site every day.